HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ```

 ### Creating a days variable, a base_dst variable, and an after_dst variable
+Here the mutate() function is used to create 3 columns. the base_dst variable uses the match() and year() functions to display the date of daylight savings for the year of the corresponding observation.
 The days variable displays how many days before/after that date occurred from daylight savings.
-The base_dst variable displays the date of daylight savings for the year of the corresponding observation.
-The after_dst variable displays a 0 if the observation is before daylight savings and 1 if it is after
+The after_dst variable uses the case_when() function to display a 0 if the observation is before daylight savings and 1 if it is after.
+We then unclassed the days variable so instead of having the data type time which does not fit what the variable represents, the unclass() function left it with the double data type.

 ```
 RDD <- RDD %>%
-  mutate(base_dst = dst_list[match(year, year(dst_list))], # Function which() also can be used
+  mutate(base_dst = dst_list[match(year, year(dst_list))],
          days = Date - base_dst,
          after_dst = case_when(days >= 0 ~ 1, TRUE ~ 0))